doomlab/MOTE/README.md

 You can also use the [Shiny App](http://aggieerin.com/shiny/mote/)!

 # Build information

+1.5.1 - updated without a dependency on `ez` and fixed examples.

 1.5 - Removed dependencies to ensure easier maintenance and installation.
 Cleaned up formulas and help page consistency.